haritsrm/bei-application-template/README.md

 # bei-application-template

 A repository template to be copy-pasted as the skeleton of new backend repositories.
-You may want to visit [the implementation branch](/../../tree/implementation) to see this template in action
+Please see [the implementation branch](/../../tree/implementation) to see this template in action

 Before you start [developing real backend repositories in GitHub](https://29022131.atlassian.net/wiki/spaces/BEI/pages/744391117/), read [the new git workflow](https://29022131.atlassian.net/wiki/spaces/BEI/pages/736529181/).
 Use [the playground repository](https://github.com/traveloka/bei-application-experiment/) to try this new workflow.